prasanvb/serverless/5-serverless-env-vars/README.md

 # SERVERLESS ENVIRONMENT VARIABLES

+- As of serverless framework version 3 the default setting is `useDotenv: true`

+  - NOTE:
+    - not required to explicitly declare it
+    - Cannot be set to false

 - Environment variables declared in the serverless yml file
   - TEST_VAR: Env var globally declared under provider
   - TEST_VAR_FS: Env var declared function specific